Adamcake/Bolt/README.md

   - development libraries for libxcb-composite and libxcb-record if your package manager has them separate from the base xcb package

 Once that's done, simply build with meson: `meson setup build` then `meson compile -C buiid`.
 If it compiled successfully you'll be able to run Bolt from inside the `build` directory.
 On a non-Windows platform, you may also install it by running `meson install -C build`.

+## Disclaimer
+Bolt is an unofficial third-party project and is not in any way affiliated with any of the games or companies it interacts with.
+Said games and companies are not responsible for any problems with Bolt nor any damage caused by using Bolt.

+Bolt is NOT a game client.
+It simply downloads and runs unmodified game clients.
+Bolt has absolutely no ability to automate gameplay.